Skip to content

 String

-(Value from the Google product taxonomy.
-The numerical category ID, or the full path of the category.)
+Value from the Google product taxonomy.
+The numerical category ID, or the full path of the category.

 Recommended

-• Include either the full category path or the numerical category ID, but not both.
+Predefined Google product category.
+Include only the most relevant category.
+Include either the full category path or the numerical category ID, but not both.
 Use the category ID when possible.

 product_category